getodk/javarosa/dag.md

   > "Specifically, the depList for a vertex v is assigned to be the vertices other than v whose computational expressions reference v (described below).
 Vertex v is excluded from its own depList to allow self-references to occur without causing a circular reference exception."

-  JavaRosa only allows for self-references in `constraint` conditions implicitly due to not storing them in the DAG.
+  JavaRosa only allows for self-references in `constraint` conditions implicitly due to not storing them in the DAG. `TriggerableDag.getDagEdges` prevents self-references between other expressions.
+This is presumably because self-references are generally a form design error.
+However, this deviation precludes possibly useful expressions like `coalesce(., "default")`. `TriggerableDagTest` has several ignored tests that illustrate this deviation.

 - https://www.w3.org/TR/xforms11/#rpm-processing-recalc-compute

   > "2.b. relevant, readonly, required, constraint: If any or all of these computed properties change, the new settings are placed into effect for associated form controls."

-  JavaRosa doesn't include `constraint` condition expressions in the DAG, nor it keeps track of its result in the node's internal state.
+  JavaRosa doesn't include `constraint` condition expressions in the DAG or keep track of its result in the node's internal state.

-  JavaRosa doesn't update the internal state of form controls associated with nodes when evaluating these expressions.
+  JavaRosa keeps a series of flags representing `relevant`, `readonly`, `required` status in `TreeElement`.

 - https://www.w3.org/TR/xforms11/#rpm-processing-recalc-example